karthikchiru12/Node-JS-Coursework/Chapter 2 : JavaScript Refresher/Readme.md

 ### Template literals

-- The conventional way to use variables withing the strings :
+- The conventional way to use variables within the strings :

 ```
 const name = "Karthik";